 In 2017, we issued and sold at a price of \$0.70 per unit, in serial closings, \$73.6 million of our Series B Preferred Units, inclusive of the automatic conversion of \$25.6 million of our Bridge Notes plus \$1.1 million of accrued and unpaid interest thereon.
-In connection with such closings, we issued to investors in such closings warrants for the purchase of 35.5 million Common Units at an exercise price of \$1.25 per Common Unit.
-In connection therewith, we also issued to our financial advisors warrants for the purchase of 2.7 million Common Units at an exercise price of \$0.70 per Common Unit, and warrants for the purchase of 0.3 million Series B Preferred Units at an exercise price of \$0.70 per Series B Preferred Unit.
+In connection with such closings, we also issued warrants for the purchase of 9.6 million Series B Preferred Units at an exercise price of \$0.70 per Series B Preferred Unit, warrants for the purchase of 35.8 million Common Units at an exercise price of \$1.25 per Common Unit, and warrants for the purchase of 2.7 million Common Units at an exercise price of \$0.70 per Common Unit.
 Investors in the Series B Preferred Unit financings included related parties as described in "Certain Relationships and Related Party Transactions."